s3prl/s3prl/README.md

 ## Step 1.
 Configuring - Model Design & Hyperparameter Setup

 All the parameters related to training/decoding will be stored in a yaml file.
 Hyperparameter tuning and massive experiment and can be managed easily this way.
-See [documentation and examples](config/) for the exact format. **Note that the example configs provided were not fine-tuned**, you may want to write your own config for best performance.
+See [config files](config/) for the exact format and examples.

 ## Step 2.
 Training the Mockingjay Model for Speech Representation Learning